Haniehsalmantaheri/noise-reduction/README.md

-# AI_NoiseReduction
+# Noise Reduction
-Iran University of Science and Technology - Hanie Taheri
+Iran University of Science and Technology - Hanieh Salmantaheri
 #
 In this project we make noisy images and try to remove the noises with spatial filters and make the image clear.